NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Acknowledgment

-\begin{IEEEbiography} [{ }]{Siqing Fu} received the B.Sc. and the M.Eng. degrees in computer science and technology from the National University of Defense Technology (NUDT), Changsha, China in 2018 and 2021, respectively.
-He is currently pursuing the Ph.D. degree with the College of Computer Science and Technology, NUDT, advised by Prof. T.J.
-Li.
+-2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Siqing Fu} received the B.Sc., M.Eng., and Ph.D. degrees in computer science and technology from the National University of Defense Technology (NUDT) in 2018, 2021, and 2026, respectively.
+His research focuses on domain-specific architecture design and optimization.